syd-nguyen/roll/README.md

 * minimally sign in (like when2meet)
 * quick export rider phone numbers (so drivers can make group chats easily)
 * add riders to a waitlist if all cars are full

+Ideally, I will continue to develop this into a fully fledged app.

 ## 🔗 Links